shlomif/shlomif-Random-Images-Repo/README.md

 * fc-solve-r2000.png - screenshot of revision 2,000 of the old Freecell
 Solver (fc-solve) Subversion repository.

+* no-e-patents.png - logo I created for the "No Software Patents" movement.

+* no-software-patents.svg - logo I created for the "No Software Patents" movement.

 * pysol-black-hole-solitaire-deal-1000-with-public-domain-tabletile.xcf.xz
 - screenshot of PySolFC with a Black Hole Solitaire deal as used on Wikipedia/ Wikimedia Commons.